Rant Against Diversity By Google (NASDAQ: GOOG, GOOGL) Software Engineer Goes Viral; Company Pushes Back

-Rant Against Diversity By Google Software Engineer Goes Viral; Company Pushes Back
+Rant Against Diversity By Google Software Engineer Goes Viral, Leads To Dismissal

 A 10-page rant against Alphabet Inc (NASDAQ: GOOG) (NASDAQ: GOOGL)'s moves toward diversity has gone viral at a time when Silicon Valley is under fire for its treatment of women and minorities.

-Note: Update: Google CEO Sundar Pichai slammed the memo in an email Monday for “advancing harmful gender stereotypes” and said he was cutting short a vacation to meet with staff on Thursday.
-Bloomberg, citing an email from him, reported that the engineer, James Damore, was fired.